 However, if you were at least age 50 in 2022, your employer may have allowed an additional deferral of up to \$6,500 (\$3,000 for section 401(k)(11) and 408(p) SIMPLE plans).
 This additional deferral amount is not subject to the overall limit on elective deferrals.
 For code G, the limit on elective deferrals may be higher for the last 3 years before you reach retirement age.
 Contact your plan administrator for more information.
-Amounts in excess of the overall elective deferral limit must be included in income.
+Amounts in excess of the overall elective deferral limit must be included in Taxable and Nontaxable Income, for reporting requirements. income.
 See the Form 1040 instructions.